RafaelB13/go-gin-boilerplate/README.md

 1. Clone this repository to your local machine.
 2. Customize the settings in the configuration files to match your project's requirements.
 3. Add your controllers, models, and routes to build your application's functionality.
+4. Run `go mod tidy`
-4. Run the server with the command: `go run main.go`.
+5. Run the server with the command: `go run main.go`.
-5. Access your application at `http://localhost:8888` in your web browser to see it in action.
+6. Access your application at `http://localhost:8888` in your web browser to see it in action.

 ## Contributing 🤝